thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

-Simple example for embedding Keycloak in a Spring Boot App
+Example for embedding Keycloak Server in a Spring-Boot App
 ----------------------------------------------------------
 This is just a Proof of Concept and not recommended for production use.
 Nevertheless it is a great way develop and test Keycloak extensions or